Shawn Little: Ottawa city council

 During his subsequent nine year council career (1997–2006), Little chaired the city's Licence Committee and Animal Control Tribunal, was vice-chair of the Planning Committee and was a member of the Community and Protective Services Committee, Agriculture and Rural Affairs Committee, the city's Task Force on Property Tax Reform and the Priorities and Planning and Budget Committee.
 He served as a member of the Board of the Ottawa Civic Hospital, a Trustee for the Ottawa Public Library, on the Board of the Westboro Business Improvement Association, Ottawa Board of Health, and as a City Council liaison to the Ottawa Youth Cabinet.

 Second term

 In 2000 the former City of Ottawa and surrounding municipalities and townships amalgamated to form the new City of Ottawa.
 Little again ran for election to represent Kitchissippi Ward against Regional Council member Linda Davis.
 During the campaign Little supported plans to build a new Loblaws store in the area.
 The race was one of the most bitter in the city with Little's supporters accused of stealing lawn signs while Davis was accused of leaking libellous, frivolous and fictional material to Frank magazine.
 Little defeated Davis with close to 50% of votes cast compared to Davis's 40%.
 Little was one of only three councillors from the former City of Ottawa re-elected to the newly amalgamated Council.

-When it was approved, the new Loblaws in Westboro was seen as a victory for the community and one that revamped and revitalized the many small businesses lining Richmond Road and West Wellington Street that had been in sharp decline.